A Guide to Understanding Vertical Lift Modules

 Step 2: Determine available warehouse space, weight of products to be stored, etc.

-A VLM design is typically driven by site location and dimensions of the products needing storage.
+VLMs are typically driven by site location and dimensions of the products needing storage.
 Because they are oriented vertically, VLMs optimize overhead air space and free up valuable floor space for purposes other than storage.
-In fact, VLMs require up to 90% less floor space than conventional racking.

 Step 3: Factor in VLM options and features, including service after the sale